-Based on differences in exploitation histories and management initiatives, a decision was made in 2010 to split the QMA into a southern area including Chalky and South Coast, and a northern area, including Milford, George, Central, and Dusky, and to conduct separate assessments for the southern and northern areas (Fu et al. 2010).
+Based on differences in exploitation histories and management initiatives, a decision was made in 2010 to split the QMA into a southern areas including Chalky and South Coast, and a northern area, including Milford, George, Central, and Dusky, and to conduct separate assessments for the southern and northern areas (Fu et al. 2010).

-This report summarises the stock assessment for the southern area of PAU 5A (Chalky and South Coast) and includes fishery data up to the 2013-14 fishing year.
+This report summarises the stock assessment for the northern area of PAU 5A (Milford, George, Centre, and Dusky) with the inclusion of fishery data up to the 2013-14 fishing year.
 The five sets of data used in the assessment were: (1) a standardised CPUE series covering 1990-2001 based on CELR data (CPUE), (2) a standardised CPUE series covering 2002-2014 based on PCELR data (PCPUE), (3) a commercial catch sampling length frequency series (CSLF), (4) tag-recapture length increment data, and (5) maturity-at-length data.
 Catch history was an input to the model, encompassing commercial, recreational, customary, and illegal catch.
 Another document describes the datasets that are used in the stock assessment and the updates that were made for the previous assessment (Fu et al. 2015).